kabilar/workflow-animal/README.md

 `genotyping` is designed for labs that handle animal care and genotyping themselves, which is optional.
 ![genotyping](images/genotyping_diagram.svg)

+`session` is designed to handle metadata related to data collection, including collection datetime, file paths, and notes.

-This workflow serves as an example of the upstream part of a typical data workflow, for examples using these two elements more intact workflows, refer to:
+This workflow serves as an example of the upstream part of a typical data workflow, for examples using these elements more intact workflows, refer to:

 + [workflow-array-ephys](https://github.com/datajoint/workflow-array-ephys)
 + [workflow-calcium-imaging](https://github.com/datajoint/workflow-calcium-imaging)